linh-ph/linh-ph/README.md

 <h2> I am currently trying to be a good Full-Stack Developer (PHP| sometimes PYTHON) </h2>

-- 🌱 I’m currently learning Kubernetes, NestJs, Azure, and DDD
+- 🌱 I’m currently learning Kubernetes, NestJs, Reactjs, Vuejs, Azure, and DDD
 - 📫 How to reach me phanlinher@gmail.com

 ### Just For Fun ...🤡